4 Top-Rated Beaches in Mississauga, Ontario

 The beach at Marie Curtis Park is technically not in Mississauga, it's in Toronto.
 However, it gets an honorable mention because it's right on the border, and all you need to do is walk over a bridge to get there.

 The beach is wide and relatively long, with soft golden sand.
-At the southern end is a short jetty that's worth checking out.
-The green space in behind has picnic tables, washrooms, and a wading pool.
+At the southern end is a short jetty that's popular for fishing.
+The green space in behind is a delightful area with towering, mature trees, picnic tables, washrooms, a playground, and a wading pool.
 Etobicoke Creek runs down the middle of the park and is a great spot to watch salmon run in the fall.